Guess what? Many senior renters pay Arizona real estate tax and didn't know that they did. They may even qualify to get

 This website contains all the information that you need to file for your tax refund of Arizona real estate tax that you paid in 2019.
-You will file on or before the deadline in April 2023 to receive a refund of the property taxes you are paying right now, in 2018.
+You will file on or before the deadline in April 2023 to receive a refund of the property taxes you are paying right now, in 2019.
 The deadline corresponds to the federal and state income tax filing deadline on April 15 every year, and I’m here to make sure that you get the money that you deserve!
 Why?
 Your refund will go into the state budget if you fail to file.
 It cannot be reclaimed beyond the April 15 deadline in 2023 (falls on a Saturday), so you have a choice.
 You can let the state keep your money, or you can claim your refund and let the state put what it owes you into your bank account by properly filing each year that you qualify.
 Personally, I have never missed a filing deadline from the moment I qualified.